anandkulkarni147/SudokuGeneratorSolver/README.md

 # SudokuGeneratorSolver
-Random Sudoku Generator and Solver
+A Sudoku puzzle generator and solver written in C++.